Joaquim Pedro Quintela, 1st Count of Farrobo: Thalia Theatre

 In 1820, he had an elegant theatre — Thalia Theatre — built in his vast Laranjeiras estate, in São Domingos de Benfica (which is nowadays mostly occupied by Lisbon Zoo).
 The theatre, inscribed over the entrance "hic mores hominum castigantur", became famous for the opulent functions it frequently hosted, though they were interrupted by the political agitation of the Civil War in the late 1820s and early 1830s.

 The Theatre was renovated in 1842, when it was fully gaslit, long before the public streetlights of Lisbon.
 The Theatre had the reputation of being the most distinguished and sophisticated salon in the capital; Queen Maria II herself was rather fond of the fêtes there and, following her death in 1853, the functions were interrupted temporarily out of respect.

 On 9 September 1862, the theatre completely burned down after a fire broke out by accident while workers were inside welding a skylight; the theatre was never rebuilt, as it coincided with Farrobo's financial collapse.

 Later life

 A life of opulence and some misfortunes in business (the last drop of which was the loss of the monopoly on the country's tobacco and a ruinous compensation after 30 years of litigation with capitalist Manuel Joaquim Pimenta) meant that in his later life, most of Farrobo's fortune was lost.

-His wife, D. Mariana Lodi, passed away on 22 July 1867, on his Laranjeiras estate; Farrobo remarried, on 7 February 1869, to Marie Madeleine Pignault, from whom he already had three children: Júlio Maria Quintela (1855–1911), Maria Joaquina Quintela (1856–?), and Carlos Pedro Quintela (1866–?).
+His wife, D. Mariana Lodi, died on 22 July 1867, on his Laranjeiras estate; Farrobo remarried, on 7 February 1869, to Marie Madeleine Pignault, from whom he already had three children: Júlio Maria Quintela (1855–1911), Maria Joaquina Quintela (1856–?), and Carlos Pedro Quintela (1866–?).